The Latest P2P News – 7/7/16

 Hi guys and welcome to our first P2P news blog of the month, as usual we will be giving you a snapshot of the latest news from the P2P world.
 This week we look at an array of topics from looking at the future of P2P to looking at how P2P performed last year.
 Missed our last P2P news update?

 P2P Has A Bright Future, Insists Dianrong Founder

 As mentioned previously in a past P2P news blog round-up, the news of Lending Club’s founder Renaud Laplanche, stepping down from his position following an internal probe over allegedly mis-sold loans has made many question the legitimacy of the industry.

-Dianrong’s founder mentioned in a recent South China Morning Post article that a system needs to created that nobody will be able to do what Ezubao (a Chinese P2P that defrauded 900,000 investors out of more than 50 billion yuan by offering high interest rates which it was unable to pay) did.
+Dianrong’s founder mentioned in a recent South China Morning Post article that a system needs to create that nobody will be able to do what Ezubao (a Chinese P2P that defrauded 900,000 investors out of more than 50 billion yuan by offering high-interest rates which it was unable to pay) did.

 One idea he mentions about is to ask every P2P platform out there to have a custodian bank with which borrowers must have an account.